 When it comes time to plan out your home renovation project, you’re faced with finding a balance between the practical and the decorative.
 Luckily, with ceramic and porcelain tile you get both.

 Despite this, not all ceramic and porcelain tiles are the same – glazed and unglazed options have their differences that offer distinct advantages for different spaces.
-When picking out which type of tile you’d like to install, consider this information:
+The main differences between the two types of glazed tile come down to thickness, slip resistance, scratch resistance, stain resistance, style options, and finishing process.
+Here’s a quick snap shot of these differences:

 How are glazed and unglazed tiles made differently?